GioF71/mpd-subsonic-scrobbler/README.md

 ### Example configurations

-The following compose file creates a subsonic scrobbler for `mpd-d10` (as it operates on a Topping D10 DAC), which is an instance of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
+The following compose file creates a subsonic scrobbler for `mpd-d10` (as it operates on a Topping D10 DAC) and `mpd-d200` (as it operates on a Yulong D200 DAC), which are instances of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
 Subsonic config is read from a separate file.

 ```text